Skip to content

 Short answers, pulled from the story.

-When did the Union of South Africa exist as a Dominion of the British Empire?
+When was the Union of South Africa established?

 Who was the first prime minister of the Union of South Africa?

-How many people died in concentration camps during the Anglo-Boer War?
+How many people died in the concentration camps during the Second Boer War?